krokedil/qliro-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/qliro-one-for-woocommerce/).

 == Changelog ==
+= 2024.09.11    - version 1.4.0 =
+* Feature       - Added a metabox to Qliro order pages to show information about the Qliro order in WooCommerce.
+* Feature       - Added a toggle to detach specific orders from the automatic order management.
+This is useful if you want to manually handle specific orders in WooCommerce.
+* Feature       - Added a sync order with Qliro button that allows you to manually sync an order with Qliro if any changes have been made to it in WooCommerce.
+This is not available for card payments.
+* Fix           - Fixed support for Finish localization by passing it correctly to Qliro's API.
+* Fix           - Fixed not properly clearing the current session with Qliro when the currency is changed in the store.

 = 2024.08.20    - version 1.3.1 =
 * Fix           - Sometimes the session ID would be missing, this would result in a critical error in the AJAX when attempting to retrieve the order from Qliro.
 This has now been fixed.
 * Fix           - Fixed an issue due to undefined variable in the JavaScript.